Negative Maintenance: Why Support Should Grow Slower Than the Company

 The comfortable product

-Absorbing a problem is always cheaper than removing it, and the better you get at absorbing, the more people the pain gets hidden from.
+The trap is absorbing a defect as if it were one of those legitimate causes.
+Absorbing a problem is always cheaper than removing it, and the better you get at it, the more people you hide the pain from.
 A macro hides it from your teammates.
 A doc hides it from the next customer.
 A workaround hides it from everyone, including the engineer who could have removed the cause if they had ever felt it.
+A doc that walks a customer through a real decision is good work.
+A doc that walks them through a workaround for something broken is insulation: it lets the people who could change the product go on believing there is nothing to change.

 Make it someone’s job

-The work you can’t see
+The work you cannot see

 Think about the best support engineer you know.
 The evidence of their work is hard to point at, because it shows up as absence.
 The question that used to arrive every week and quietly stopped.
 The bug that got closed once in a pull request instead of a hundred times in the queue.
-They are not the person who closed the most tickets last quarter.
+They are not necessarily the person who closed the most tickets last quarter.
 They are the reason the queue is smaller than the customer count says it should be.
-The best support is the kind nobody had to ask for.